JowoScript/JowoScript/README.md

 <li>The company (Indonesia and Malaysia) that had problems with Muhammad Nurchayo Pratomo was the entrance test and etc before are strictly prohibited from obtaining licenses forever</li>
 <li>Friends people (example playmates or school or work) and two-faced friend (good in front but rotten behind) (Indonesia and Malaysia) They can hide from Muhammad Nurcahyo Pratomo but can't be lie in the out and people (Indonesia and Malaysia) who have problems with Muhammad Nurchayo Pratomo are MUST DIE FIRST and there must be EVIDENCE OF THE BODY.
 Even if the problematic friend works for a government agency, the same rules apply to that agency.</li>
 <li>Especially for those who insert sound into music in Disc Jockey (DJ) and the conclusion is that the sound is changed into music to curse and be alone, the perpetrator MUST DIE FIRST and there must be EVIDENCE OF THE BODY if there is a company or government that wants to buy the license.
 Life is a choice.
 Rules are rules.
 If you dare to insult and curse by inserting sound into music, it means you have to dare to take risks.
 There must be proof of death of the perpetrator who made the music insert all this time.</li>
-<li>Registered trademark products of PT JowoScript Technology Indonesia</li>
+<li>Registered trademark products of PT JowoScript Technology Indonesia return to the rules of Muhammad Nurcahyo Pratomo</li>
-<li>Registered trademark logos of PT JowoScript Technology Indonesia</li>
+<li>Registered trademark logos of PT JowoScript Technology Indonesia return to the rules of Muhammad Nurcahyo Pratomo</li>
 </ol>
 </div>